-Sara Watkins was initially drawn to the field of plaintiff litigation to pursue her passion for helping people in times of need.
-Her empathetic approach to client interaction allows her to better connect with her clients, which, in turn, improves her abilities to represent them in and out of court.
+Sara Watkins was initially drawn to the field of plaintiff litigation to pursue her passion of helping people in times of need.
+Her empathetic approach to client interaction allows her to better connect with clients, which, in turn, improves her abilities to represent them both in and out of court.
 Sara’s compassionate style is well balanced by her keen eye for intricate details and complex caselaw, which she uses to advocate for clients in areas including class actions, pharmaceutical and device cases, civil rights matters, personal injury lawsuits, and nursing home litigation.

-Growing up in Shaler Township, Sara would eventually go to college at Washington & Jefferson College.
+Growing up in Shaler Township, Pennsylvania, Sara would eventually go to college at Washington & Jefferson College.
 There, she double majored in Political Science and Studio Art—two topics that represent her out-of-work interests.
 She then attended Duquesne University School of Law, where she earned a spot on the Duquesne University Law Review and acted as the President of the Jewish Law Student Association.

 Sara has been selected as a “Top 40 Under 40” by The National Trial Lawyers.
 She is a member of the Allegheny County Bar Association, Pennsylvania Bar Association, American Bar Association, and American Association for Justice (AAJ), Pennsylvania Association for Justice, and Western Pennsylvania Trial Lawyers Association.

 In addition to her litigation work, Sara volunteers her legal services to transgender members of the LGBTQ+ community seeking name change petitions through the Transgender Legal Defense & Education Fund’s “Name Change Project.”